-Plaintiff's Bacon Bin
+Plaintiff's DAISY PILLOW

-25. Plaintiff developed and sells its bacon grease storage container under the registered trademark BACON BIN[®].
-The Plaintiff's Mark has acquired secondary meaning and is valid and subsisting mark.
+27. Plaintiff developed and sells its produt under the common law mark DAISY PILLOW.
+The Plaintiff's Mark has acquired secondary meaning and is a valid and subsisting mark.
 The secondary meaning was acquired before the Defendants' use of the Plaintiff's Mark.
-The Plaintiff's Product is designed to both strain and then store grease that is poured into it while hot.
 Plaintiff identified the need for this product and created the market for this product.
-Below are a few images of one of BACON BIN[®] product, which retails for \$15.00:
+Below are some images of Plaintiff's Products, which retails for between from \$31.99 (medium) - \$49.99 (large):